How to Become a Teacher in Mississippi

 First you should decide what you would like to teach.
 There are several levels and subjects to choose from.
 For example, would you like to teach fundamental skills to elementary school children?
 Do you have a specialty area, such as Language Arts or Math?
 Deciding this will help you stay on the right path toward becoming a teacher as some steps are dependent on that decision.
 The Mississippi Department of Education has information about students and teachers, which could help you make your decision.

-Complete Your Education Requirements for Teaching in Mississippi
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in Mississippi

-If you want to become a professional educator in Mississippi, you must have a minimum of a Bachelor's Degree and complete a teacher education program.
+If you want to become a professional educator in Mississippi, you must have a minimum of a bachelor's in education and complete a teacher education program.
 Completion of these two minimum requirements will lead you toward a Mississippi state teaching license.

 Complete a Teacher Preparation Program